-Implementation Status Deviations from Evaluation Item Yes No 'Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons of the Company.
-(3) Operation of the integrity channel A. Does the company establish both a reward/punishment system and an integrity hotline?
-Can the accused be reached by an appropriate person for follow-up? ✓ The Company has established the report channel and reveals in its ethical corporate management best practice principles as well as the employee code of conduct that any case that is reported to violate the above-mentioned principles will be investigated.
+Implementation Status Deviations from Evaluation Item Yes Yes No Summary "the Ethical Corporate Management Best- Practice Principles for TWSE/TPEX Listed Companies" and Reasons (3) Ope A. Pration of the integrity channel Does the company establish both a reward/punishment system and an integrity hotline?
+Can the accused be reached by an appropriate person for follow-up? √ The Company has established the report channel and reveals in its ethical corporate management best practice principles as well as the employee code of conduct that any case that is reported to violate the above-mentioned principles will be investigated.
 The accused individual is allowed to appeal, while the convicted individual will receive penalty according to the above-mentioned principles.
-None B. Does the company establish standard operating procedures for confidential reporting on investigating accusation cases? ✓ The Company has established a system to receive report about violations, to record the investigation process, and retain such records.
+None В. Does the company establish standard operating procedures for confidential reporting on investigating accusation cases? √ The Company has established a system to receive report about violations, to record the investigation process, and retain such records.
 The reporters' identity and the content will be kept secret.
 Necessary follow-up procedures will be taken according the seriousness of the case.
 Major cases will be reported to the authorities or be reported to the judiciary system.
 None C. Does the company provide proper whistleblower protection? ✓ The company has stated the measures to protect reporters of inappropriate conducts from mistreatment.
-None (4) Strengthening information disclosure A. Does the company disclose its ethical corporate management policies and the results of its implementation on the company's website and MOPS?
-(5) If the company has established the ethical corporate √ manag rement The Company has established the ethical corporate management best practice principles, and such principles have been publicized in the section designation for "Investors/Corporate governance" on the Company's official website so as to promote the ethical ideas about proper management. policies based on the Ethical Corporate Management Best-Practic None
+None (4) Stre A. ngthening information disclosure Does the company disclose its ethical corporate management policies and the results of its implementation on the company's website and MOPS? √ The Company has established the ethical corporate management best practice principles, and such principles have been publicized in the section designation for "Investors/Corporate governance" on the Company's official website so as to promote the ethical ideas about proper management.
+None